kestra-io/docs/content/docs/04.user-interface-guide/blueprints.md

 ![Organization Blueprints](/docs/user-interface-guide/blueprint-org.png)

 Add a title, description, and the contents of the flow.
 You can add as many tags as you want.
-Then click on the Create button.
+Then click on the "Create" button.

 ![New Organization Blueprint](/docs/user-interface-guide/blueprint-org-2.png)